FORMULA E AND TATA COMMUNICATIONS ANNOUNCE MULTI-YEAR COLLABORATION

 Multi-year strategic relationship supports Formula E's innovative new remote broadcast production set up, reducing environmental impact associated with live TV coverage of major international sports events

-TV viewers around the world are set to tune in live to the first-ever Formula E race in India this Saturday, the 2023 Greenko Hyderabad E-Prix
+TV viewers around the world tuned in live to the first-ever Formula E race in India last Saturday, the 2023 Greenko Hyderabad E-Prix

-MUMBAI, India, Feb.
-11, 2023 /PRNewswire/ -- Formula E and Tata Communications have today announced a strategic multi-year relationship with the global commtech company becoming the Official Broadcast Distribution Provider to the ABB FIA Formula E World Championship.
+MUMBAI, India and LONDON, Feb.
+17, 2023 /PRNewswire/ -- Formula E and Tata Communications announced a strategic multi-year relationship with the global commtech company becoming the Official Broadcast Distribution Provider to the ABB FIA Formula E World Championship.

 The new agreement will see Tata Communications deliver high-definition, high-resolution and high-speed live broadcast content to viewers around the world as part of Formula E's new remote broadcast production of live races, reducing the environmental impact typical of major live international sports events on TV.

-Today, Tata Communications will be making history with Formula E as the ABB FIA Formula E World Championship races in India for the first time.
+Tata Communications made history with Formula E as the ABB FIA Formula E World Championship held the races in India for the first time.
 Viewers around the world follow the action live as 22 drivers from 11 teams including Mahindra Racing, Jaguar TCS Racing, Maserati MSG Racing and NEOM McLaren Formula E Team compete in the 2023 Greenko Hyderabad E-Prix.

 Jamie Reigle, CEO , Formula E, said: